WPChill/strong-testimonials/README.md

 * extras like pagination
 * layout and style options

-For showing the form:

-* select categories to assign the new testimonial to (optional)
-* style options

-Add the View via shortcode or widget.
+Check out the [screenshots](https://wordpress.org/plugins/strong-testimonials/screenshots/) to see the View editor.

 ### Style ###